 where the inequality follows from Theorem 1.1 of \citep{devroye2018total} (see Supplementary Material (SM) Section~\ref{sec:background_tv_bounds}).
 Then, $(X_n)_{n\geq 1}$ is a.c.i.d with parameter $\xi_n = \frac{3}{2} p \eta_{n+1}^2$.
 The fact that $\mathbb{P}(X_{n+2}\in\cdot|\mathcal{G}_{n})=\text{N}(\hat{\theta}_{n},(1+\eta_{n+1}^2) \Sigma)$ also implies that there is no $\eta_{n+1}$ that makes the sequence c.i.d., except for the degenerate case where $\eta_{n+1}=0$, which corresponds to no parameter update.

-From Theorem~\ref{thm:asym.exch}, it is enough to assume that $\sum_{n=1}^\infty \eta_n^2$ to prove that $(\text{N}(\hat{\theta}_{n},\Sigma))_{n \geq 0}$ converges weakly a.s. and that $(X_n)_{n\geq 1}$ is asymptotically exchangeable. \cite{garelli2024asymptotics} already proved this in the case of the sample mean.
-Their argument is more general but it involves a non trivial proof of a strong law of large numbers for dependent and non-identically distributed r.v.s. sampled this way converges a.s..
-Here, the proof is straightforward, as it simply relies on convolutions of Gaussians and a known total variation bound.
+From Theorem~\ref{thm:asym.exch}, it suffices to assume that $\sum_{n=1}^\infty \eta_n^2 < \infty$ in order to prove that $(\text{N}(\hat{\theta}_{n},\Sigma)){n \geq 0}$ converges weakly a.s. and that $(X_n)_{n\geq 1}$ is asymptotically exchangeable.
+While \cite{garelli2024asymptotics} has already established this result, their proof relies on a novel strong law of large numbers for dependent, non-identically distributed random variables.
+In contrast, our proof is straightforward, relying only on convolutions of Gaussians together with a standard total variation bound.